 PSS are not free baby beds for poor families.
 They are a central component of a comprehensive service that needs to be embedded into a SUDI prevention strategy and regional infant health plan.
-A Pēpi-Pod® service needs a project action group, coordinator, PSSs and bedding packs, referral processes and criteria, agencies and distributors authorised to distribute, a thorough recipient briefing, follow-up of and feedback from users, and systems for recording, monitoring, communicating etc. While regions need to find their own funding solutions, leadership group, coordinator and distribution agencies, Change for our Children can support, with education methodology, process systems, data management and program tools.
+A Pēpi-Pod® service needs a project action group, coordinator, PSSs and bedding packs, referral processes and criteria, agencies and distributors authorised to distribute, a thorough recipient briefing, follow-up of and feedback from users, and systems for recording, monitoring and communicating.
+While regions need to find their own funding solutions, leadership group, coordinator and distribution agencies, Change for our Children and USC Pēpi-Pod® Program team (Australia) can support, with education methodology, process systems, data management and program tools.

 Where else are services operating?

 In Queensland a network of nongovernment and government agencies have partnered with the USC Pepi-Pod® Program team and ‘Change for our Children’ to trial the Program during 2013-2016.
 The program has been continued in Queensland during 2017-2019 through the support of the Rural Doctors Association of Queensland Foundation and Department of Communities, Child Safety and Disability.